SAP-samples/build-workzone-integration/advanced/wizard/README.md

-# SAP Workzone Guide Experience(Wizard) Integration Sample Repository
+# SAP Build Workzone Guide Experience(Wizard) Integration Sample Repository

 The Workzone Wizard is a tool designed to empower users to create Wizards with customized Steps.
-Customers can seamlessly integrate DWS native widgets and UI Cards into each Step.
-The Step is marked as complete once all the widgets and UI Cards within this Step are finalized.
-Below is a snapshot of a basic Wizard featuring the [Workzone Favorite Card](./sample-cards/wz-favorite-card):
+Customers can seamlessly integrate DWS native widgets and UI Integration Cards into each Step.
+A Step is marked as complete once all the widgets and UI Cards within this Step are finalized.
+Belows screenshot shows a basic Wizard featuring the [Workzone Favorite Card](./sample-cards/wz-favorite-card):

  ![Workzone Wizard](./images/wizard.png)

 ## Explorer Sample Codes

-Sample codes can be found in [sample-cards](./sample-cards/README.md), follow up the readme file to start the card locally:
+Sample code for various Cards can be found in [sample-cards](./sample-cards/README.md).
+Follow up the readme file to start the card in a local environment:

 * [Workzone Favorite Declarative Card](./sample-cards/wz-favorite-card):
   - Leverage Workzone Wizard to persist the Favorite Item